ckipp13/Big-Five-Personality-Quiz/README.md

 🧠 Users then answer **50 questions**, with **10 questions per personality trait**, using a scale from **1 (Strongly Disagree)** to **5 (Strongly Agree)**.

 🚫 If the input is not between 1–5, the user is asked to re-enter their response.
-After 5 invalid attempts, the program displays:

-> _"Clearly you don't pay attention to details."_

 ---